2. ...But you need a 4x4 for safe Namibia driving

 A typical dirt road in Namibia that looks like it never ends... and it never does, if you’re in a 2WD!

 Trust me.
-Get a 4WD to travel through Namibia and you'll be much happier
+Rent a 4WD to travel through Namibia and you'll be much happier

 That said, Namibia is a very flat country, so driving is easy, IF you follow the rules of the road, don’t drive at night, and watch out for animals.
 Oh, and if you happen to be there in rainy season, huge potholes!
 Told you, easy peasy.

-It's not like you have anything else to worry about, so I’ll just remind you that you drive on the left side of the road in Namibia.
-Namibia used to be part of South Africa, and, before that, an English colony, so driving on the left is little memento from those days.
+You drive on the left side of the road in Namibia.
+Namibia used to be part of South Africa, and, before that, an English colony, so driving on the left is a little memento from those days.

 You see?
 No traffic, no stress.